-We cannot travel to another location by hovering inside a helicopter and wait for the Earth to rotate below us until we are above our destination.
-The reason is the phenomenon of inertia.
+Because of inertia, we cannot travel to another location by hovering inside a helicopter and waiting for the Earth to rotate below us until we are above our destination.

 Flat-Earthers claim that we cannot do such a thing as ‘proof’ of a motionless Earth.
-They are wrong.
-When on the ground, the helicopter itself is already moving at the same velocity as Earth’s surface.
+In reality, when still on the ground, the helicopter is already moving at the same velocity as Earth’s surface.

 “An object either remains at rest or continues to move at a constant velocity, unless acted upon by a force.”

 When the helicopter is on the ground, it is already moving at the same velocity as Earth’s surface.
-When it lifts off, due to inertia, it will try to retain its initial velocity, equal to that of the surface.
+After it lifts off, the helicopter retains its initial velocity, equal to that of the surface.

-We feel the motion of Earth’s atmosphere as wind.
-If the atmosphere were stationary relative to the movement of the Earth, we would have felt a 1600 km/h wind.
-But the wind we are getting is much slower.
-Our atmosphere is practically not in motion relative to Earth’s surface.
-Or to put it in another way: our atmosphere is in motion at the same velocity as the Earth.
+We feel the motion of the atmosphere as a wind.
+If the atmosphere were stationary relative to the movement of the Earth, we should have felt a 1600 km/h wind on the equator.
+But we don’t because our atmosphere is in motion at the same velocity as the Earth.

-Because both our atmosphere and the helicopter are practically in motion at the same velocity, the atmosphere does not exert a force to the aircraft.
-A hovering helicopter stays up there, stationary relative to the surface, unless if it uses its flight control system to move its position relative to the ground.
+Because both our atmosphere and the helicopter are moving at the same velocity, the atmosphere does not exert a force to the aircraft.
+A hovering helicopter stays in the same place relative to the surface unless it uses its flight control system to move its position relative to the ground.